 - Do not trust too tempting proposals.
-So, first of all you need to be careful and very attentive.
+So, first of all, you need to be careful and very attentive.

 Treating light-headedly your labor wages and money is not wise.
 So, do not trust any site just because it looks official.
-Nowadays, it is not an reason at all.
+Nowadays, it is not a reason at all.
 It is also important to remember that legitimate financial institutions do not request information via e-mail.
 If you plan to buy something or make a contribution, first do not be lazy, and collect information about the company.

 Second, check yourself and what you know about the company’s policy.
 Why is it important?
-If we know how the company operates, and what are the terms and agreement, we will not arise any questions.
+If we know how the company operates, and what are the terms and agreement, we will not raise any questions.
 Also, we will know what to really expect from it.
 What do we need to understand well in relation to any company which we want to deal with?
 The physical (real and proven) address of the company.

 - Verified phone number (which operates).

-- What is exactly the stipulated time frame.
+- What is exactly the stipulated time frame?

-- What are the guarantees of the promises.
+- What are the guarantees of the promises?

-- Would it be possible to return what you want to buy if the seller has not fulfilled the terms of the agreement.
+- Would it be possible to return what you want to buy if the seller has not fulfilled the terms of the agreement?

-- Are they reimbursing the money spent in the case of force majeure.
+- Are they reimbursing the money spent in the case of force majeure?

 Third, do not trust too tempting proposals.
 Phrases such as “free”, “gift”, “big discounts” aptly fall into human greed.
-Scammers always use these phrases and have a good understanding of a human nature.
+Scammers always use these phrases and have a good understanding of human nature.
 I whole-heartedly wish you never to fall for the tricks of the Internet – scammers.
-Let’s make Internet safer together!
+Let’s make the Internet safer together!
 Thank you for attention.